Welfare and People Care

 We encourage new and healthy behaviors, aware that well-being is the result of balancing the physical, psychological and social resources necessary for each of us to face daily challenges, in line with the principles of the World Health Organization.
 This integrated approach, based on the values of information, science, prevention and experience, is developed through initiatives that allow people to gain awareness and experience good wellness practices on a daily basis.

 It is a service managed by an external team of psychologists and psychotherapists with consolidated experience, it offers immediate, professional, impartial and confidential support for life situations that generate concerns or affect well-being.
 The service is free and active 24 hours a day, 7 days a week, via a free number or through a dedicated platform that offers different methods of contact and interaction.
-It is available for all Group people in Italy and their families as well as in some countries where the Group operates, thanks to the international presence of the external company to which it is entrusted.
-The service also avails itself of the scientific supervision of a prestigious Italian university.
+It is available for all Group people in Italy and in the corporate Branches in London, Paris and Frankfurt.
+Since March 2022, following the serious humanitarian crisis that hit Ukraine and its population, the service has also been active for the employees of the Ukrainian subsidiary Pravex Bank and their family members, regardless of which country they are currently in.

 Intesa Sanpaolo, in order to respond in a personalized way to the needs of individuals and their families, provides approximately 400 services and initiatives useful for: